ashay/ashay.github.io/index.md

 # Hello! 👋 #

-My name is Ashay Rane, and I work in Microsoft's AI Platforms groups as a Compiler Engineer.
+My name is Ashay Rane, and I am helping build the compiler at Rain Neuromorphics.

-I am a Computer Science major by training, and I previously worked either full time or as an intern at Google, Microsoft Research, Texas Advanced Computing Center (TACC), Cerebras, Galois, Groq, Salesforce.com, SAP Labs, and Symmetry Systems.
+I am a Computer Science major by training, and I previously worked either full time or as an intern at Cerebras, Galois, Google, Groq, Microsoft (Research), Salesforce.com, SAP Labs, Symmetry Systems, and the Texas Advanced Computing Center (TACC).

 I enjoy learning about different aspects of Systems work, and I have previously worked on building compilers, optimizing performance of scientific and industry